PetscDA: Data Assimilation#

 Calling sequence for model:

-/* Prototype for model forecast M(x) */
+/* Prototype for model forecast M(X) */

-PetscErrorCode ModelForecast(Vec input, Vec output, PetscCtx ctx) {
+PetscErrorCode ModelForecast(Mat ensemble, PetscCtx ctx) {

-/* (e.g., step a TS object) */
+/* Advance col by dt (e.g., step a TS object) */

 }